caninetools/canine.tools/docs/privacy/index.md

 * fail2ban - used for blocking mass requests, failed SSH logins, and more.
 This data is submitted to [AbuseIPDB](https://www.abuseipdb.com/user/105937).
 This is being used for security and blocking bad actors.

 ### Server Logs
-We use NGINX for our web server.
+We use [Caddy](https://caddyserver.com/) for our web server.
 We store logs for each public facing website (anything using the `canine.tools` domain).
 This data includes your IP address, user agent, referrer, status codes and what pages you visit.
 This data is not accessible to anyone else.
 Logs are rotated and deleted once a week.
 This data is used for analytics & security monitoring.

 ### Cookies
 Some services may use cookies to store settings and other information (like login sessions).
 You can disable cookies on your browser if you don't want this information stored.